Master of Education

-To earn a Master of Education degree in Instructional Design and Tech, students must complete a minimum of 33 semester hours of study (Plan I – Thesis Option) or 36 semester hours (Plan II - Major Research Project or Comprehensive Examination).
+To earn a Master of Education degree in Instructional Design and Technology, students must complete a minimum of 33 credit hours of study (Plan I – Thesis Option) or 30 credit hours (Plan II - Major Portfolio).
 Students must also maintain at least a 3.0 grade point average.

 Learning Design Core (12 HOURS)

 The core courses provide a foundation for the program, and include courses in principles and theories, data analysis and decision making, and research techniques.
 With the exception of the capstone seminar, the core courses are taken relatively early in the program.

 - IDT 6010* - Principles of Learning Design